 Looking for a delicious Christmas Beef Roast recipe?
 This healthy and easy eye of round beef roast is perfect for your Christmas dinner menu.
-Savoury beef is roasted with fresh herbs, tender veggies, and covered in a rich pan gravy.
-A delicious and elegant meal all in one pan!
+The savory beef is roasted with fresh herbs, tender veggies, and covered in a rich pan gravy.
+A delicious and elegant meal – all in one pan – and ready in just over an hour!

-If you’re looking to switch up the ham and turkey, this Christmas beef roast is the perfect option for your holiday table.
-It’s a great main course for an elegant Christmas Eve or New Year’s Eve dinner party, or for other special occasions!
+If you’re looking to switch up the holiday ham and roast turkey, this Christmas beef roast is the perfect option for your holiday table.

 Ingredient Notes

 - Olive oil: Olive oil provides a boost of healthy fats, locks in the moisture in our pot roast and helps the herb mix stick to the beef roast.
-Extra virgin olive oil can be used or substitute butter if preferred.
+Feel free to use butter if you prefer!

-- Veggies: Carrots and red potatoes are slow-roasted with the eye of round beef roast in the oven for an easy complete meal.
-Other veggies to try are parsnip, cauliflower, sweet potatoes, green beans or asparagus.
+- Carrots and red potatoes: To roast with the beef to soak up flavor.
+You can also try parsnips, cauliflower, sweet potatoes, green beans or asparagus.

-- White whole wheat flour: Flour thickens the gravy.
+- White whole wheat flour: To thicken the gravy.
 Whole wheat, white whole wheat, or all purpose flour can be used.

-Step 1 – Prepare Oven Beef Roast with Vegetables
+Step 1 – Prepare Beef Roast and Vegetables

 - In a small bowl, mix together the fresh rosemary and thyme along with the salt, pepper, garlic and teaspoon of olive oil.